Juliet Ming Jiang

 I trained competitively as a rhythmic gymnast for over 10 years.

 The ability to rewrite our universe in a language that we understand is extremely powerful.
 Since high school, I have been interested in mathematical modeling, particularly of biological processes and diseases.
 With strong applications in engineering as well, I’ve found it to be a balance between the abstract and the physical.
 Double majoring in Math and BME has allowed me to awe at the truths, beauty, and other virtues of mathematics set in our world while aiding the humans who struggle to live in it.
-As a proponent of exploration and creation, I believe these subjects, along with computer science, are some of the broadest yet impactful disciplines when wielded properly.
+As a proponent of exploration and creation, I believe these subjects, along with computer science, are some of the broadest and most impactful disciplines when wielded properly.

 What do you like about being a SPIRE Fellow?